iggseis/CWPAR/README.md

 Users can check Jinhai Zhang' homepage (https://www.researchgate.net/profile/Jin_Hai_Zhang) for the latest version or send a email to zjh@mail.iggcas.ac.cn

 Last modified by Jinhai Zhang, Dec 06, 2016, version: 0.1

 This code can be used for noncommercial purposes only.
 For commercial use, please contact Prof. Jinhai Zhang, zjh@mail.iggcas.ac.cn

+## Citation

  Please cite this code in terms of the related technical papers: